We’ve put together a list of cover letter tips, including:

 - Line spacing: 1–1.5 spaces

-If you apply non-standard margins and spacing, your cover letter will either appear too empty or overstuffed with text.
+If you apply non-standard margins and spacing, your cover letter will either have too much white space or be overstuffed with text.
 Either way, you’ll come off as unprofessional to your target employer.

 - Write your name in a large, bold font

-- Write the date on the first line under your header in the DD/MM/YY format (for example, 5 January 2021)
+- Write the date on the first line under your header (for example, 5 December 2023)

 Quality cover letter templates have preformatted headers that will help you save time.
-Some templates even include a splash of colour in their headers to attract the employer’s attention.
+They also include just the right amount of colour,

 Your cover letter’s greeting is a great place to show that you’ve done your research and tailored your application to the position.
 If you know the contact person by name, use: